 How to fix 4L80e transmission problems

 - For overdrive not accelerating, holding load, or shifting into third gear, the issue stems from a low-capacity torque converter.
-So here, you will need to replace with a high-performance lock-up converter.
+So here, you will need to replace it with a high-performance lock-up converter.
 It’s important you replace it with a lock-up torque converter.
-Hence, the OD won’t hold load if the torque converter fails to lock up.
+Hence, the OD won’t hold a load if the torque converter fails to lock up.
 Unfortunately, this repair is more expensive and time-consuming than the other 4L80e fixes.
-You may spend from $300-500 and up to 6-9 hours doing this.
+You may spend $300-500 and up to 6-9 hours doing this.

 - Repair faulty torque converter clutch